White people in the United Kingdom: Health

 1983 research of breast cancer rates in Birmingham, England found that whites in the United Kingdom had significantly higher rates of the disease than black and Asian people who had migrated to the country.
 The study examined white people who were born in either the UK or Republic of Ireland.
 A 1999 study revealed that white people in the country had lower mortality rates from stroke than black people.

 In 2007, professor Andrew Hattersley studied the genomes of whites in the United Kingdom (as well as Finland and Italy), discovering what some researchers described as the first clear genetic link, via the FTO gene, to obesity.
 Presence of the gene beyond that initial subject pool was not yet studied.

 White people are the most likely racial group to have a form of atrial fibrillation conditions.
 The same 2018 data also showed that whites were around half as likely to suffer a stroke than black people in Britain.
 Among a number of other disparities, 2019 research demonstrated that whites in Britain were prescribed antipsychotic drugs (as dementia treatment) for around 4 weeks less on average than black Britons, placing the latter into an excess of dosage recommendations.

+Research published in 2022, found that white people in England are more likely to develop cancer than black, mixed and Asian ethnic groups.
+Overall, compared to the white population, cancer rates were 40% lower in those of mixed-heritage, 38% lower in Asian people and 4% lower in black people.
+Generally, whites in England and Wales are more likely to die of cancer than their black or Asian counterparts.

+Analysis published in 2023 comparing the risk of dying by suicide across sociodemographic groups in England and Wales reveal suicide rates were highest in the white (and mixed) ethnic groups for both men and women.
+White people in England are also more likely to have self-harmed than people from the Asian, mixed and black ethnic groups.